 - The social is neither public nor private — it is a third category.
 For the public is realm of equals under some description (e.g., equals before the law), and the private is realm of unequals under some description (e.g., in the sense of privation from justice).
 Yet the social is essentially conformist, meaning that people are rewarded for their similarities, and punished for their differences.
 (Punishments/rewards and similarities/differences seems to be implied by the idea of ‘conformist’, but this reading is attractive because it makes for a clean contrast with the formulation of public/private in terms of equality/inequality.)
 ‘The social’ contrasts most effectively, not with ‘the political’, but with ‘the intimate’ (Rousseau).

 - In the public realm, we mean something like the commons.
 Meaning, everyone can interact with each other, has equal access to offices, and stands on common ground.
-It is the realm of equality, at least under some description.
+It is the realm of equality, at least under some description, and a realm of plurality.
 (Contrast that with Rawls or Rousseau, for whom “public reason” means something slightly more specific, i.e., common reason for the commons.)
 In contrast, the private realm is basically about unequal access.
 (This is more or less consistent with Sissela Bok’s definition of privacy, which is more or less canon now.)
 But the relationship between the two is complicated.
 Sometimes, for instance, public interaction rests on the prior assumption of private ownership (e.g., landedness of the aristocracy).
 So they are both interconnected concepts, and meaningful as contrasts.